iStock-1284585943.jpg

 Recruiting, supporting and retaining high-quality teachers and staff, providing small class sizes, and offering high-quality instruction for each student is vital to positive student outcomes.

 Public schools should provide a safe, dynamic, and engaging environment for children to learn and grow academically, emotionally, socially and physically.
 This is achieved by recruiting, supporting and retaining high-quality teachers and staff, maintaining small class sizes and intentional and limited use of iPads in the classroom.
+APS must keep up with our neighboring districts to recruit top candidates.

 Similarly, APS has repeatedly increased class sizes almost to the point of breaking.
 The changes APS adopted last year have helped address some of the classroom crowding issues in the middle and high schools, however more needs to be done.
 Large class sizes are a detriment to teachers and students, and reducing class sizes will create a better learning environment and teaching experience.